-Our Keck 2004A time allocation made an invaluable contribution to the co-ordinated SNLS follow-up, screening 18 SN candidates in the EGS (see Fig. 4 for example LRIS/DEIMOS spectra).
-The Keck was the crucial telescope for this work since the EGS is only visible from the north.
-The spectra are fully reduced using our custom-written software, and 15 of the candidates have been identified; work continues on the remaining 3 objects. (see "Status of Previously Approved Keck Programs").
+Our Keck 2004A time allocation made an invaluable contribution to the co-ordinated SNLS followup, screening 18 SN candidates in the EGS (see Fig. 4 for example LRIS/DEIMOS spectra).
+The spectra are fully reduced using out custom-written software, and 15 of the candidates have been identified; work continues on the remaining 3 objects. (see "Status of Previously Approved Keck Programs").
 As a direct result of the Keck allocation, SNLS was able to follow-up all candidates of interest during the allocated months, an essential step in the generation of a Hubble diagram.
 As the survey is a rolling search, reference images are already available for all of these confirmed SNe, and multi-color light-curves have already been measured.
 In partnership with SNLS, we are in the process of developing the sophisticated fitting software required to place these objects on a Hubble diagram; cosmological results should emerge within the next 6-12 months.